-All information contained in the Boarding Bursary Application Form will be stored securely and seen only by the Headteacher, School Business Manager and Finance Officer.
+All information is managed in accordance with the EMS Data Protection Policy.
+Information contained in the Boarding Bursary Application Form will be stored securely and seen only by the Headteacher, School Business Manager and Finance Officer.

 The allocation of bursaries will be confidential: the Headteacher, Business Manager, Finance Officer and Pastoral Leader will be the only staff aware of bursary provision.
 This information will not be shared with other staff or with any students.